-I want to manually run scripts that require access to environment variables on my AWS Elastic Beanstalk instance on Amazon Linux 2.
+I want to manually run scripts that require access to environment properties on my AWS Elastic Beanstalk instance on Amazon Linux 2.

-You can use platform hooks to manually run scripts, which require access to environment variables on your Elastic Beanstalk instance, on Amazon Linux 2 platforms.
-To configure and run custom code on your environment instances during instance provisioning, it's a best practice to use platform hooks instead of providing files and commands in .ebextension configuration files.
+You can use platform hooks to manually run scripts on Amazon Linux 2 platforms.
+The scripts require access to environment properties on your Elastic Beanstalk instance.
+To configure and run custom code on your environment instances during instance provisioning, it's a best practice to use platform hooks instead of providing files and commands in configuration files (.ebextensions).

-Note: The following resolution includes a script that you can use across several platforms, including PHP, Python, Ruby, Amazon Corretto, Tomcat, and Node.js.
-The script allows users to source the environment variables defined in the /opt/elasticbeanstalk/deployment/env file.
+Note: The following resolution includes two scripts that you can use across several platforms, including PHP, Python, Ruby, Amazon Corretto, Tomcat, and Node.js.
+The scripts allows users to source the environment properties defined in the /opt/elasticbeanstalk/deployment/env file.

-1. In your application source bundle, create a file called 01_set_env.conf in the .platform/hooks/postdeploy directory.
+1. In your application source bundle, create a file called 01_set_env.sh in both the .platform/hooks/postdeploy and .platform/confighooks/postdeploy directory.
 For example:

-.platform/hooks/postdeploy/01_set_env.sh ----- #!/bin/bash #Create a copy of the environment variable file cp /opt/elasticbeanstalk/deployment/env /opt/elasticbeanstalk/deployment/custom_env_var #Set permissions to the custom_env_var file so this file can be accessed by any user on the instance.
-You can restrict permissions as per your requirements. chmod 644 /opt/elasticbeanstalk/deployment/custom_env_var #Remove duplicate files upon deployment rm -f /opt/elasticbeanstalk/deployment/*.bak -----
+.platform/hooks/postdeploy/01_set_env.sh AND .platform/confighooks/postdeploy/01_set_env.sh ----- #!/bin/bash #Create a copy of the environment variable file. cp /opt/elasticbeanstalk/deployment/env /opt/elasticbeanstalk/deployment/custom_env_var #Set permissions to the custom_env_var file so this file can be accessed by any user on the instance.
+You can restrict permissions as per your requirements. chmod 644 /opt/elasticbeanstalk/deployment/custom_env_var #Remove duplicate files upon deployment. rm -f /opt/elasticbeanstalk/deployment/*.bak -----

 source <(sed -E -n 's/[^#]+/export &/ p' /opt/elasticbeanstalk/deployment/custom_env_var)

-Note: On Amazon Linux 2, all environment variables are centralized into a single file called /opt/elasticbeanstalk/deployment/env.
+Important: On Amazon Linux 2, all environment properties are centralized into a single file called /opt/elasticbeanstalk/deployment/env.
 You must use this file during Elastic Beanstalk's application deployment process only.
-The variables defined in /opt/elasticbeanstalk/deployment/env aren't available at the operating system level, which causes "permission denied" issues if you access these variables through manual scripts run on the instance.
+The properties defined in /opt/elasticbeanstalk/deployment/env aren't available at the operating system level, which causes "permission denied" issues if you access these variables through manual scripts run on the instance.
 The /opt/elasticbeanstalk/deployment/env file has restricted permissions, and can be difficult for non-root users (for example, ec2-user) to source.
 For example: